 Similarly, Toronto Hydro may be unable to maintain continuing and sustainable business operations, or recover from business interruption after an incident that is beyond normal operations.
-Toronto Hydro's operations are exposed to the effects of natural and other unexpected occurrences such as extreme storm and other weather conditions, natural disasters, as well as terrorism and pandemics, such as COVID-19.
-Costs and operational changes, associated with COVID-19 may have a material and adverse effect on Toronto Hydro's business and operations, including but not limited to its ability to build, repair and maintain capital infrastructure, and resultant impacts on revenue.
-The spread of COVID-19 could also disrupt Toronto Hydro's operations if any of its employees, contractors or representatives are suspected of being, or have been, infected by the virus.
+Toronto Hydro's operations are exposed to the effects of natural and other unexpected occurrences such as extreme storm and other weather conditions, natural disasters, loss of the supply of electricity from the provincial and local generation and transmission system, as well as terrorism and pandemics, such as COVID-19.
+Costs and operational changes, associated with such events may have a material and adverse effect on Toronto Hydro's business and operations in both its short and longer term.
+These impacts may also include limiting Toronto Hydro's ability to build, repair and maintain capital infrastructure, with resultant impacts on reliability and revenue.
+Although the infection rate of workforces and the transmission within workplaces of Toronto Hydro's operations if any of its employees, contractors or representatives are suspected of being, or have been, infected by the virus.
 Toronto Hydro has implemented various initiatives aimed at improving the system's resiliency to increasingly frequent extreme weather events caused by climate change.
 These initiatives include updating major equipment specifications, revising planning guidelines, investigating the load forecast impact, revising design practices, and enhancing maintenance programs.
 Toronto Hydro has also implemented a grid emergency management program to prepare for and respond to major threats to operations such as COVID-19, and major power outage events.
 The grid emergency management program has incorporated recommendations from the independent review panel of experts formed to review Toronto Hydro's response to the 2013 Ice Storm that affected Toronto.
 Although Toronto Hydro's facilities and operations are constructed, operated and maintained with such occurrences in mind, there can be no assurance that they will successfully withstand such occurrences in all circumstances.
 Any major damage to Toronto Hydro's facilities or interruption of Toronto Hydro's operations arising from these occurrences could result in lost revenues and repair costs that can be substantial.
 Although Toronto Hydro has insurance which it considers to be consistent with industry practice, if it sustained a large uninsured loss caused by natural or other unexpected occurrences, LDC may apply to the OEB for the recovery of the loss related to the electricity distribution system.
 There can be no assurance that the OEB would approve, in whole or in part, such an application.